krstffr/meteor-fb-feed-getter/README.md

+# fbFeedGetter

-# Get the news feed from a Facebook to a Meteor Collection.
+Get the news feed from a Facebook page to a Meteor Collection.

+## Basic usage

 This is a package for getting the latest posts from a Facebook Page.
 This is basically how you do it: